Shinkson47/UniX6/docs/markdown/core/core/com.shinkson47.SplashX6.utility/-partially-serializable/index.md

 [jvm]\
 interface [PartiallySerializable](index.md) : [Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html)

-# A serializable class with transient properties.
+A serializable class with transient properties.

 For use when you want to serialize a class which contains things that are not serializable.

 Provides a deserialization method to reconstruct transient properties.
+It's up the implementation to figure out how.

 #### Author